betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/overview.md

 ![third party tools comparison](./img/compare.jpg)

 On the left hand navigation menu, we will provide examples of different basic strategies and how they can be implemented into various tools listed above.
+These are seperated by how the automation is integrated into that particular tool.
+(Excel) for tutorials that utilize Excel spreadsheets to automate a strategy and (Rules) for tutorials that focus on automation strategies using the applications rule editor.

 If you have any suggestions for new tutorials / improvements please reach out to bdp@betfair.com.au - We'd love to hear your thoughts and feedback.

 ---